 In addition to meeting the requirements under the Environmental Protection Act 1994, QAL is regulated by an Environmental Authority issued by the QLD Department of Environment Heritage and Protection.

-QAL reports monthly on compliance against the project's Environmental Authority.
+QAL reports monthly on compliance against the sites Environmental Authority.

 Water is essential to our refinery operations.
 Since the commissioning of Queensland's largest water recycling project in 2002, we continue to recycle the majority of Gladstone city's wastewater.
-In 2011, we began construction to source treated effluent from Boyne Island/Tannum Sands for use in the refinery.
+In 2011, we began itilising treated effluent from Boyne Island/Tannum Sands for use in the refinery.

 A large number of controls have been implemented and are maintained to reduce the impact on air quality.
-Continuous dust monitors, linked with wind speed and direction information, depositional dust gauges and internal quality audits monitor the effectiveness of our dust reduction programs.
+Community and site based continuous dust monitors, linked with wind speed and direction information, dust gauges and internal quality audits monitor the effectiveness of our dust reduction programs.

-Revegetation of our process residue areas continue each year in the buffer zone between our refinery and the community.
-Each year, approximately 2,000 trees are planted by our employees and community volunteers.
-Long-term revegetation work on the former residue disposal area continues to be extremely successful with a large supply of grass for dust control and shelter for native animals.
+Revegetation of our process residue areas continue each year in both onsite and in the buffer zone between our refinery and the community.
+Long-term revegetation work on the former residue disposal area continues to be extremely successful with a large supply of grass for dust control and trees as shelter for native animals and birdlife.

 Our transfer facility allows for the segregation of on-site waste and recycling of materials including metal, cardboard and wood.
-In 2012, the facility recycled 85 per cent of the 6,060 tonnes of materials brought to the facility.
+In 2016, QAL recycled 93 per cent of materials brought to the waste transfer facility.